auth0/docs/articles/rules/guides/redirect.md

 ### Flows where `prompt=none`

-Since the goal of prompt=none is to avoid any scenario where the user will be required to enter input, any redirection will result in an `error=interaction_required`.
+Since the goal of `prompt=none` is to avoid any scenario where the user will be required to enter input, any redirection will result in an `error=interaction_required`.

-Since rules run after an authentication session is created, you cannot use `prompt=none` if you have a redirect rule that is attempting to block access to tokens under certain conditions (custom MFA, CAPTCHA with login, etc).
+Since rules run after an authentication session is created, you cannot use `prompt=none` if you have a redirect rule that is attempting to block access to tokens under certain conditions (custom MFA, CAPTCHA with login, etc.).

 You cannot create a redirect flow that blocks token access and bypasses the redirect rule if `prompt=none` because after a failed attempt, a user can simply call again with `prompt=none` and get tokens because their authentication session has been created even though rules failed the first time.